AndrewH1031/Bytcoder/README.md

 # cmpt432-compilers
 A repository for my compiler code for cmpt432, taught by Alan Labouseur.

-For this project I'll be using Java.
-The language it accepts can be found in the project 1.pdf on professor Labouseur's website.
+For this project I used Java.
+The language it accepts can be found in the project overview pdf on professor Labouseur's website, linked here --> https://www.labouseur.com/courses/compilers/project1.pdf

 **HOW TO ACTUALLY MAKE ALL OF THIS FANCY LOOKING STUFF WORK (assuming you already have this downloaded):**
 1. Navigate to the "src" folder using your handy command shell (Windows key + R and type "cmd"). type "cd" and then drag the folder into the command shell.
 This will load the directory for you.